getwellness/swagger-editor-validate/README.md

-# Swagger Editor Validate Github Action
+# Swagger Editor Validate Github Action (Forked)
+This repository fix some bug in https://github.com/marketplace/actions/swagger-editor-validator and only use for wellness pjt for a short time!!

 This GitHub Action validates OpenAPI (OAS) definition file using [Swagger Editor](https://editor.swagger.io/).